-Join Malcolm Shore for an in-depth discussion in this video Explore Johnny's options, part of Introduction to Kali Linux.
+Join Malcolm Shore for an in-depth discussion in this video Explore Johnny's options, part of Learning Kali Linux.

 - [Voiceover] We've used Johnny's basic action buttons…with default behavior as an alternative to using…the command line.…Let's now take a brief look at some of…its advanced features.…I'll select Options from the left-hand panel.…The drop-down box labelled Current hash format…is used to enable automatic detection of hash types…or to force the type of hash format stored…in the target file.…Below that, the password recovery mode is selected.…Johnny has seven modes:…Single crack, Wordlist, Incremental, External,…Mask, Markov, and Prince.…

 The mode used is the one selected…using the tabs.…As shown, the default behavior…is to run the first three modes sequentially.…Let's open Single crack.…This mode uses whatever information…John can find related to the log in name.…With a wide range of fuzzing rules applied,…to automatically generate a candidate password list.…We can optionally include our own filter program.…To the last password recovery,…I've abated my password.…Let's run the attack on the new remhash.text file…in Single crack mode.…

 This course will give prospective ethical hackers a short overview of the tools in Kali Linux.
 Cybersecurity expert Malcolm Shore shows how to set up a virtual environment for testing, configure Kali Linux, and install toolsets for information gathering, vulnerability assessment, password and hash cracking, and target exploitation.

 Because businesses are connected, they are also exposed.
 Vulnerability testing helps organizations limit that exposure.
 This course will help you explore the careers, techniques, and tools behind ethical hacking—one of the most competitive and sought-after IT security skills.

 - Setting up a virtual lab with Oracle VM